efernandezcruz/Booking/Readme.md

   autocomplete.
 Not a good one for production but does the job.
 * The api won't respond to more than 3 character keywords, so bear that in mind when using the SearchAirport component
+* The Booking component exposes an onSearchFlights prop that runs a callback whenever the search button is pressed.
+You can check the sumitted object in the console

 Thanks!